rustigaan/dendrite/README.md

 A [Rust](https://www.rust-lang.org) library to connect to [AxonServer](https://axoniq.io/product-overview/axon-server).

-This project is a sibling of [dendrite2go](https://github.com/dendrite2go) and [archetype-go-axon](https://github.com/dendrite2go/archetype-go-axon), but for the Rust programming language.
+This project is a sibling of [dendrite2go](https://github.com/dendrite2go/dendrite) and [archetype-go-axon](https://github.com/dendrite2go/archetype-go-axon), but for the Rust programming language.

+See the GitHub project [dendrite2go/archetype-rust-axon](https://github.com/dendrite2go/archetype-rust-axon) for an example of how to use this code.

 # Core concepts